 - Suicide Attack: If they do manage to explode, the Croaker is gone and needs to be replaced, making them a huge food sink.

-- This Is Gonna Suck: They are said to regret their choices in the moment before they explode.
+- This Is Gonna Suck: They are said to regret their life choices (specifically the choice of lighting the fuse) in the moment before they explode.

 The Volunteers (Pigeons)Tier 1 healer unit, drops medical packages to heal friendlies.

 - Actual Pacifist: They cannot attack.
 They also have the lowest health in the game, half that of a squirrel.